tyronec64/Delinea-Secret-Server-User-License-Report/README.md

   - Value:
     - `-1` for all Admin Users
     - `0` for all Business Users
-    - A positive number (e.g., `3`) to specify the number of Admin users.
+    - Value: A positive number (e.g., `3`) to specify the number of Admin users.
 The rest will be counted as Business Users.

 - **Description:**
   - Type: TEXT